LaughingJosh/Esirem-Robot-Exploration/README.md

-# Esirem-Robot-Exploration
+The project has been completed with the aim of describing it for the GitHub repository.

-In order to explore risky environments, the robot will need to be able to move in multiple axes.
-Its movement should be adapted to various terrains (rocky, flat, sandy...), which we'll limit here to include wet conditions.
-To enable remote visualization of what the robot captures, it will be equipped with an integrated camera (webcam) and live image transmission.
-This camera should be capable of detecting desired objects from a distance.
-Additionally, it will require a robotic arm for controllable and automated interaction with the surroundings.
+"To explore high-risk environments, the robot has been equipped to maneuver across multiple axes, adapting its movement to various terrains such as rocky, flat, sandy, and wet conditions.
+For remote visualization of its footage, the robot is equipped with an integrated camera (webcam) and live image transmission capabilities.
+The camera is designed to detect desired objects from a distance.
+Furthermore, the robot features a controllable and automated robotic arm for interacting with its surroundings.

-Our material needs are as follows:
+Our material requirements for the project include:
 - A chassis with its battery
 - A brushless motor for movement
 - A camera
-- A robotic arm
+- A robotic arm"